Sitecore-Hackathon/2021-Expendables/README.md

 ![Realtime Notification](docs/images/bell-notifications.png?raw=true "Realtime Notification")

 ## Further Enchancement
 Due to 24hours time constraint we were not able to include many other intutive features but we would definitely like to keep on adding those features to make it a great asset to the Content Author.
-These are few, we can plan in short term goal.
+These are few, we can plan as short term goal.

 - Message Content managment through Sitecore
 - Notification settings through Sitecore